sifive/freedom/README.md

 0x20400000, which is 0x00400000 bytes into the SPI flash memory on the Arty board.

+### Using the generated MCS Image

+For instructions for getting the generated image onto an FPGA and programming it with software using the [Freedom E SDK](https://github.com/sifive/freedom-e-sdk), please see the [Freedom E310 Arty FPGA Dev Kit Getting Started Guide](https://www.sifive.com/documentation/freedom-soc/freedom-e300-arty-fpga-dev-kit-getting-started-guide/).

 Freedom U500 VC707 FPGA Dev Kit
 -------------------------------